vmware-archive/node-examples/book-service/README.md

 ## Add a Book to the Book Service

-To add a book to the data service, use a curl command:
+To add a book to the data service, open a separate shell and issue a curl command:

 ```
 $ curl -X PUT \